 Workshops can also be adapted to specific settings.
 We have, for example, taught several completely non-sexual Consent Beyond Yes workshops in contact improvisation dance.

 All services offered on sliding scale.
-Contact us for information on booking.
+To tell us more about your interests, contact us here.

 Sampling of Workshops and Activities

-Beyond Yes and No: Collaborative Consent for Sexier Sex (basic intro workshop)
+Consent Beyond Yes: Collaborative Consent for Sexier Sex (basic intro workshop)

 Communication Workshops/Activities